 The University's Student Life and Wellbeing Service also provides a range for support which may be of benefit to students involved in these procedures.
-If at any point staff have concerns about the student's wellbeing, the University's When to Refer document should be consulted.
+If at any point staff have concerns about the student's wellbeing, the University's Student Welfare Concerns resource should be consulted.